gokulkothanath/Athlete2/README.md

-eKart eKart is a simple e-commerce application built with Node.js and MongoDB, designed to provide basic functionality for an online shopping platform.
+Athlete is a simple e-commerce application built with Node.js and MongoDB, designed to provide basic functionality for an online shopping platform.

 Features: User Authentication (Login/Signup) including Google Authentication Admin Panel with sale charts and best selling